Nikon D100 Comparison Review

 The Nikon D100 is a DSLR (Digital Single Lens Reflex) camera that was officially introduced in February 2002 and is equipped with an APS-C sensor.
 It offers a resolution of 6 megapixel.

 Is the Nikon D100 a good camera?
-The D100 has a Camera Elo of 1288.
+The D100 has a Camera Elo of 808.
 This rating puts the D100 below average of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the D100 also ranks below average. – Well, the Nikon D100 is more than 18 years old, and there have been many other good digital cameras released since 2002.
+In terms of its sensor size category (APS cameras), the D100 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Nikon D100 is more than 21 years old, and there have been many other good digital cameras released since 2002.

 |Digital single lens reflex|